 The Audit Panel recommends that HKUST enunciate and disseminate more explicitly and effectively the pedagogical underpinning of its e-learning strategy and expedite its implementation, integrating blended learning projects within the regular curriculum development process.
 [3.20] Two key strategies identified for the enhancement of teaching and learning.
 [3.7] The Audit Panel recommends that HKUST consider what additional communication and training in the system is needed to apprise students and faculty of its purposes and to clarify the ways in which both parties are required to make use of the system.
-[3.34] Considered by Task Force on Student Tracking System; taken forward by Schools/Departments, Dean of Students, Associate Provost (T&L) and CEI.
-[3.18-3.21] The Audit Panel recommends that the University review and revise, as appropriate, its strategy for gathering and responding to employer feedback to strengthen further the tri-modal undergraduate and postgraduate learning environment, student achievement and curricula of all programmes.
-[4.15] Evaluation & Research Team continues to undertake alumni surveys periodically; and, in consultation with relevant offices, has sought views of employers of HKUST graduates.
+[3.34] Considered by Task Force on Student Tracking System; taken forward by Schools/Departments, Dean of Students, Associate Provost (T&L) and CEI. [ 3.18-3.21 ] The Audit Panel recommends that the University review and revise, as appropriate, its strategy for gathering and responding to employer feedback to strengthen further the tri-modal undergraduate and postgraduate learning environment, student achievement and curricula of all programmes.
+[4.15] Evaluation &amp; Research Team continues to undertake alumni surveys periodically; and, in consultation with relevant offices, has sought views of employers of HKUST graduates.
 [4.4] In addition to the End-of-Program Survey conducted by the Career Center, the Office of Postgraduate Studies continues to use research postgraduate (RPg) students' supervisors as sources of information to help track the latest career development of RPg graduates.
-[4.5] The Audit Panel recommends HKUST consider how it might A Special Taskforce on RPg Education, monitored by the further enhance the learning environment of research Committee on Postgraduate Studies (CPS), developed an postgraduate students through systematic development Action Plan for enhancing the learning environment of RPg and appraisal of faculty supervisory abilities.
-[6.8] students.
+[4.5] A Special Taskforce on RPg Education, monitored by the Committee on Postgraduate Studies (CPS), developed an Action Plan for enhancing the learning environment of RPg students.
 Implementation is being overseen by the CPS and the Office of Postgraduate Studies.
-[6.2 - 6.4] The Audit Panel recommends that HKUST develop and CPS (7 September 2016) and Senate (7 December 2016) promulgate a strategic vision and strategic plan for taught approved a Strategic Framework for Taught Postgraduate postgraduate provision that can be embraced by the Education and Guiding Principles for the Development of broader academic community.
-[6.16] Taught Postgraduate Programs, which was promulgated · widely in December 2016.
-[6.12] The Audit Panel recommends that faculty and TAs be Actioned by Associate Provost (T&L), CEI and SAO.
-[7.8 - trained in cross-cultural competency in formal and informal 7.9] learning, teaching and assessment, given the significance of this area to HKUST.
-[7.17]
+[6.2 - 6.4] CPS (7 September 2016) and Senate (7 December 2016) approved a Strategic Framework for Taught Postgraduate Education and Guiding Principles for the Development of Taught Postgraduate Programs, which was promulgated widely in December 2016. [ 6.12 ] Actioned by Associate Provost (T&L), CEI and SAO.
+[7.8 - 7.9]